• Skip to primary navigation

 1. While the crust is baking, you can get to work prepping your vegetables for the filling.
 Thinly slice your mushrooms, take care not to make them too thin or they'll just turn to mush when you cook them.
 Remove the seeds from your roma tomato before dicing it into even pieces, again making sure not to chop it too fine or it will disintegrate completely when you cook it.
 Finely dice your onion.
 Gently pinch the ends of the stems off of each spinach leaf, the quiche will have a nicer texture this way.
 Coarsely chop the spinach.
 Mince your garlic cloves, and your vegetables are all ready for you to start cooking!

-2. Prepare the filling by combining the tofu (broken into 4-6 big chunks), nutritional yeast, dill, ground flax seed, oregano, 3/4 tsp of salt, and pepper (to taste) in your food processor.
+2. Prepare the filling by combining the tofu (broken into 4-6 big chunks), nutritional yeast, dill, ground flax seed, oregano, ¾ teaspoon of salt, and pepper (to taste) in your food processor.
 Process until the tofu resembles curds and the ingredients are well combined.
 Scrape down the sides of your processor with a spatula as needed.
-If the mixture doesn't clump together (like in the second picture below) add 1 tbsp of unsweetened almond milk and continue processing.
+If the mixture doesn't clump together (like in the second picture below) add 1 tablespoon of unsweetened almond milk and continue processing.
 Err on the side of caution and add less liquid rather than more as the mixture will pick up some more moisture from the cooked vegetables.
 If you do happen to accidentally add too much liquid, try adding 1 extra tablespoon of ground flax, depending on how much liquid you've added, it might be enough to help the mixture firm up.

 4. Gently fold the cooked vegetables into the tofu filling mixture, mix until the ingredients are completely incorporated.

-5. Spoon the filling evenly into the pre-baked crusts, about 2 tbsp of filling per quiche.
+5. Spoon the filling evenly into the pre-baked crusts, about 2 tablespoon of filling per quiche.
 Gently smooth and flatten the mixture using the back of a spoon.
 If you desire, top some or all of the quiches with a little pinch of Daiya shreds before baking.
 If you have an oven that tends to over brown the bottoms of baked goods, double up your muffin tin or put it on a cookie sheet instead of straight on the racks.

 6. Bake on the middle rack for 13-17 minutes - until the tops are golden and the quiche is firm to the touch.
 In my experience, 15 minutes is perfect.